4 Simple Habits That Will Help Prevent UTI In Women

 Recent studies have also demonstrated the efficacy of cranberries in managing and preventing recurrent UTIs.
 This could be attributed to proanthocyanidins (PAC) that are present in cranberries.

 PACs are a group of polyphenols that inhibit the attachment of harmful UTI-causing bacteria (p-fimbriated Escherichia coli) on the surface of the urinary tract by blocking the receptors on the epithelial cells.
-While treatment is required when you’re dealing with the infection, you can however reduce the recurrence rate with UTI supplements like Nyumi ut gummies.
+While treatment is required when you’re dealing with the infection, you can however reduce the recurrence rate with UTI supplements like Nyumi multivitamin gummies.
 These gummies are enriched with Patented Cranberry from the USA along with a mixture of Indian herbs and western ingredients that help restrict the binding of bacteria in the urinary tract.

 Effective behavioural changes